Improving access to Farm Household Allowance (FHA)

 - discussing, where appropriate, other DHS programs and services and external referrals that may be of benefit to the FHA recipient – this may include referral to services such as the RFCS.

-Successful FHA applicants will be required to engage a prescribed adviser to complete their Farm Financial Assessment (FFA) within 28 days.
+Successful FHA applicants are required to engage a prescribed adviser to complete their Farm Financial Assessment (FFA) within 28 days.
 The purpose of the FFA is to provide the recipient of FHA with an independent professional analysis of their current financial situation and to identify options available to them to improve their longer-term financial position.
+To be able to complete the FFA the prescribed advisor will need to have access to the internet as it is largely an on-line process.

 A prescribed adviser is someone who: